-Action # Title Description Total Funds Contributing 2.1 Maintain Staff Professional Development Plan aff The district and school sites will provide training and professional development for all staff, including teachers, classified, support staff, No 2.2 Additional Staff Collaboration Time and Assessment Support for Targeted Instruction and Support (PLC) The district will provide additional release time for staff collaboration and to learn and implement professional learning community processes.
-Staff professional development will be focused on supporting students and staff SEL and mental health, and high-quality Tier 1 core instruction to address the impact of the loss of instructional time through PLCs.
+Action # Title Description Total Funds Contributing 2.1 Maintain Staff Professional Development Plan The district and school sites will provide training and professional development for all staff, including teachers, classified, support staff, and administrators.
+The training will focus on areas of need per staff feedback as they relate to high-quality Tier I instruction, Tier I interventions and supports, common core state standards, standards-aligned curriculum and resources, and assessment.
+Training will be provided during teacher/staff in-service days, early Wednesdays, and paid voluntary time outside of the contract, including summer, and time beyond the normal professional workday. \$596,985.00 No 2.2 Additional Staff Collaboration Time and Assessment Support for Targeted The district will provide additional release time for staff collaboration and to learn and implement professional learning community processes.
+Staff professional development will be focused on supporting students and staff SEL and mental health, and high-quality \$76,448.00 No

+Action # Title Description Total Funds Contributing Instruction and Support (PLC) Tier 1 core instruction to address the impact of the loss of instructional time through PLCs.
 The district will continue the use of the Illuminate Data System and the Fastbridge Assessment system and develop a data dashboard for teacher collaboration on the effective use of data.
-This action is principally targeted at students identified as English \$76,448.00 No

-Action # Title Description Total Funds Contributing learners, low-income, Foster/Homeless Youth, and will be provided for all students who are identified as needing additional support by staff.
+This action is principally targeted at students identified as English learners, low-income, Foster/Homeless Youth, and will be provided for all students who are identified as needing additional support by staff.
 2.3 New Teacher & Administrator Support The district will provide new teacher and administrator support and training, including the Beginning Teacher Support and Assistance program.
 This includes mentor teacher support and coaching for special ed staff. \$50,000.00 No 2.4 Educational Technology Professional Development Opportunities for Staff The district will continue to utilize the online professional development platform Alludo (a self-paced professional learning platform) and leverage in-house expertise to provide asynchronous professional development for teachers.
 The district will continue to support the Technology and Innovation Mentorship Program (TIMS) to develop teacher leaders and create site capacity in order to provide additional support for teachers and professional development focused on technology integration and the impact of educational technology on student outcomes. \$30,000.00 No 2.5 Equitable Services for Private Schools for PD The Elementary and Secondary Education Act (ESEA) reauthorized as the Every Student Succeeds Act (ESSA) includes Participation by Private School Children and Teachers as defined under Section 1117 and Section 8501, Participation by Private School Children and Teachers (under Uniform Provisions Subpart 1, Private Schools).
 The district consults with participating non-profit private schools in its attendance area in order to ensure that equitable services are provided for qualifying students attending those schools.
 St. Francis Cabrini School is the only non-private school that participates in the Title II program. \$5,000.00 No